nhungphuc114-droid/Madman-Protocol-GCEP-V1.0/README.md

 4.1 The Economic Equilibrium: "Greed as a Shield"To ensure the long-term survival of the BlackForest, GCEP implements a Self-Regulating Reward Cycle.
 This prevents the protocol from being weaponized for pure profit while ensuring it never relies on unsustainable "altruism."

-A. The Burn-to-Earn Ratio (燃燒比)The reward ($Diamond$) is not fixed.
+A. The Burn-to-Earn Ratio
+The reward ($Diamond$) is not fixed.
 It is inversely proportional to the local network congestion and the node's reputation.Logic: If a node only processes "high-value" (profitable) shards and ignores "low-value" (low-fee) ones, its Chained Proof of Service (CPoS) score drops.Outcome: Nodes are forced to carry a percentage of "Pure Love" packets (Zero-fee traffic) to maintain their eligibility for "High-Fee" rewards.
 You must carry the wind to earn the gold.

-B. The Surveillance Tax (監控稅)Any node that exhibits "selective forwarding" (behavior consistent with censorship or black-holing) will have its collateral slashed by the decentralized ledger.Physical Guard: Since the reward collapses at the moment of XDP_TX, a node that "filters" content will physically fail to generate enough valid service proofs.
+B. The Surveillance Tax
+Any node that exhibits "selective forwarding" (behavior consistent with censorship or black-holing) will have its collateral slashed by the decentralized ledger.Physical Guard: Since the reward collapses at the moment of XDP_TX, a node that "filters" content will physically fail to generate enough valid service proofs.
 They don't just lose the fee; they lose their operational deposit.

-C. Anti-Whale Mechanics (防壟斷)The protocol utilizes Geometric Mean Rewards.Mechanism: 1,000 small nodes earn significantly more in total than one single massive data center.Purpose: This forces the network to remain hyper-decentralized, preventing the "Equation Group" or any state actor from buying up the entire forest to control the gates.
+C. Anti-Whale Mechanics
+The protocol utilizes Geometric Mean Rewards.Mechanism: 1,000 small nodes earn significantly more in total than one single massive data center.Purpose: This forces the network to remain hyper-decentralized, preventing the "Equation Group" or any state actor from buying up the entire forest to control the gates.

 ---